adamgmz/JenkinsLab/README.md

 # JenkinsLab
-This is my last commit to turn in my lab assignment
+This is my commit for my homework lab assignment